 Some spring bulbs require the cold of winter for optimal spring growing.
 Iris, tulip and daffodil bulbs should be planted anywhere from 4-9 inches into the soil, depending on the bulb type.
 Plant them as they would appear in nature, rather than straight rows, for best results.

 Add all of the perennial clippings, spent flower and vegetable plants, grass clippings, and leaves into your compost pile.
-If you don't have a compost pile, here's how to make a compost bin for under $20.

 For more ways to take care of your home’s exterior this autumn, check out our Fall Landscaping and Lawn Care Checklist and follow us on Pinterest for continual ideas on keeping your home and landscape in the best condition.